 Prerequisite: Successful completion of Principles of Business, Marketing, and Finance.
 This course introduces students to the exciting world of marketing.
 It is designed to provide students with a broad understanding of marketing concepts and to prepare them for further study after high school.
 Students will learn how products progress from the idea stage to store shelves.
 They will explore concepts such as the four "Ps" - product, price, place, and promotion; marketing research; target market identification; product distribution; and sales.
-TEXT: TBD on money management; personal income tax; credit management, credit cards, consumer protection laws; banking services; investing; housing; and automobile, life, and property insurance.
-Students use Google Docs and Sheets, as well as the Internet for online tutorials, videos, and viewing of guest speaker presentations.
-In addition, students will use a virtual simulation that challenges them to live on their own.
+TEXT: Marketing Dynamics, Publisher: Clark, Baster, Gassen, Walker, 2019

-7021 Personal Finance CP Semester Grades 10, 11, 12 2 Credits This course is designed to help students make wise decisions about money.
-Students will focus
+7021 Personal Finance CP Semester Grades 10-12 2 Credits